-Two private drinking water wells, or 0.3 % of all parcels, were identified in the surveyed area.
-EPA is aware of the two wells identified in the survey and has tested them.
-DOH has obtained the data from EPA and will evaluate the data.
-EPA has made a determination regarding these wells as not being adversely impacted by the contamination from Boomsnub/Airco.
+- 1. Two private drinking water wells (see Figure 1 PW 1 and PW 2), or 0.3 % of all parcels, were identified in the surveyed area.
 While the initial mailed out response rate was only 33%, the door-to-door follow-up survey provides reassurance that no other drinking water wells are located in the contaminated groundwater plume.
-Several other private wells that were shown to be located in the area are now connected to one of the municipal water system, therefore are of no concern.
+Several other private wells that were shown to be located in the area are currently connected to one of the two existing municipal water systems, and are therefore not at risk for contamination. - 2.
+Water samples collected from the two private wells identified in the survey either showed no chemical contamination, or very low levels of chromium.
+As a result, drinking water from these wells is categorized as a no apparent public health hazard. - 3.
+Future human exposure pathways would be of concern if wells were drilled in this area for drinking water.